rosenbjerg/ArduinoBoardRenamer/README.md

 # ArduinoBoardRenamer
-A very simple program to temporaily change the name of an Arduino board i the boards.txt file
+A very simple program to temporarily change the name of an Arduino board in the boards.txt file, and thereby changing the usb device name.

 ### Usage
 Open the program.
 Admin rights might be required to write to the boards.txt file